 A successful surgical outcome of the neck rejuvenation surgery initiates with careful patient selection and realistic patient expectations.
 Any medical problems contraindicating elective surgery will also contraindicate neck contouring.
 A review of the general health status, past medical and surgical history, medications, allergies, and social habits is also important to reveal any contraindications or underlying illnesses that may affect elective surgery and anesthesia.
 A history of keloid or hypertrophic scar formation, autoimmune and inflammatory diseases and allergic dermatitis of the face and neck skin should be well controlled prior to surgery to avoid poor healing…

-All medications or supplements that increase the risk of bleeding, including anticoagulant medications such as aspirin, non steroidal anti-inflammatory drugs (NSAIDs), warfarin sodium (Coumadin), steroid medications, as well as some vitamins and herbal supplements should be submitted to surgeon’s review and discontinued prior to surgery.
+All medications or supplements that increase the risk of bleeding, including anticoagulant medications, non steroidal anti-inflammatory drugs, blood thinning medications, steroid medications, as well as some vitamins and herbal supplements should be submitted to surgeon’s review and discontinued prior to surgery.

 The aim of this article is to give you a general information about the surgical intervention in question.
 You need to make more research about possible complications and risks of this selected procedure in order to make an informed decision.
 Please note that complications occur more frequently with patients who are obese, smoke, and have a history or lung or other chronic underlying medical conditions.